BGP-QNM-FITS/bgp_qnm_fits/README.md

 This package implements Bayesian likelihood fits of quasinormal modes (QNMs) to Cauchy-characteristic evolved (CCE) numerical relativity (NR) data, using a Gaussian process model for the NR noise.
 In principle the functions in this package can be generalised to other NR data.

-This repo accompanies the paper *[Quasinormal modes from numerical relativity with Bayesian inference (Dyer & Moore, 2025)](https://arxiv.org/pdf/2510.11783)*.
+This repo accompanies the paper [Quasinormal modes from numerical relativity with Bayesian inference (Dyer & Moore, submitted)](https://arxiv.org/pdf/2510.11783).
 For further code that uses this package, see [BGP methods](https://github.com/Richardvnd/bgp_methods).

 ## Installation